PX4/PX4-Devguide/ekf2_log_replay.md

 ### Prerequisites

+* set the parameter **SYS_LOGGER** to sdlog2 (default) and reboot vehicle
 * set the parameter **EKF2\_REC\_RPL** to 1.
 This will tell the estimator to publish **special** replay messages for logging.
-* set the parameter **SDLOG\_PRIO\_BOOST** to a value contained in the set {0, 1, 2, 3}.
+* if available, set the parameter **SDLOG\_PRIO\_BOOST** to a value contained in the set {0, 1, 2, 3}.
 A value of 0 means that the onboard logging app has a default \(low\) scheduling priority.
 A low scheduling priority can lead to a loss of logging messages.
 If you find that your log file contains 'gaps' due to skipped messages then you can increase this parameter to a maximum value of 3.
 Testing has shown that a minimum value of 2 is required in order to avoid loss of data.

 ### Deployment